CvO-Theory/apt-gui/README.md

 This is a graphical user interface for [apt](https://github.com/CvO-Theory/apt).

-A pre-build "apt-gui.jar" files is available [here](https://cvo-theory.github.io/apt-gui-builds/apt-gui.jar).
+A pre-built "apt-gui.jar" file is available [here](https://cvo-theory.github.io/apt-gui-builds/apt-gui.jar).

 ## Screenshot